Rigging a Plastic Shrimp backward and other methods.

 • Push out and trim off some of the weight and reinstall it.
 Usually, I will take off two of the three segments of the stock weight and then use a dab of glue to better secure it back inside the body for a slower drop when pitched/skipped under docks or mangroves.

-• Or take out the weight (so it falls even slower) and use a red circle hook in the head of the shrimp which has worked well for me in the past since it does not get hung up as much either.
-The circle hook works well when dudes like this are hanging around waiting for something to slowly fall or drift into their strike zone.
+• Or remove the weight (so it falls even slower) and use a red circle hook in the head of the shrimp, which has worked well for me in the past since it does not get hung up as much.
+The circle hook works well when dudes like this are hanging around, waiting for something to fall or drift into their strike zone slowly.

 Snook under a dock

-• I also apply some kind of cover scent on them if nothing else, to help mask the human or other non-bait type of odor (like the plastic, glue, or sunscreen from your hands) so you don't have them turn their nose up at them.
-How many times have you seen a fish get within a few feet of your offerings and simply turn away?
+• I also apply some cover scent on them, if nothing else, to help mask the human or other non-bait type of odor (like the plastic, glue, or sunscreen from your hands) so you don't have them turn their nose up at them.
+How often have you seen a fish get within a few feet of your offerings and simply turn away?
 Sunscreen is not something you cover your shrimp with for dinner, you think that fish like that either.

 Pro-cure